PierreDuc/ts-method-cache/README.md

     *   returning otherStuff: cds
     */

-The output is a bit harder to follow, but what happens is that by using a `ttl` inside the cache container, any method decorator that does not have a ttl will inherit this ttl.
+This output is a bit harder to follow, but what happens is that by using a `ttl` inside the cache container, any method decorator that does not have a ttl will inherit this ttl.
 (Same goes for `returnType` in the Storage decorators).
 This results in calling the actual `otherStuff` method 3 times, because it expires after 1 second, and the `stuff` method only twice, because this cache expires after 5 seconds.